Luizão (footballer, born 2002): Career

 Luizão made his professional debut with São Paulo at the 2022 Copa Sudamericana 0–0 draw against Everton, on 5 May 2022.

 On 18 December 2022, it was announced that Luizão would be joining English Premier League club West Ham United when the English transfer window opened on 1 January 2023, after an undisclosed transfer fee was agreed.

 On 21 February 2025, he was sent on loan to Polish club Pogoń Szczecin for the remainder of the season.

-In August 2025, Luizäo left West Ham by mutual consent without having played a first–team for the club.
+In August 2025, Luizão left West Ham by mutual consent without having played a first–team for the club.
 He signed on 19 September with the Campeonato Brasileiro Série B club Criciúma.

+After only three matches he left Criciúma, and for the 2026 season he signed with São Bernardo to compete in the Campeonato Brasileiro Série B.